-The first 'Big Ben' developed a four inch crack during testing and was condemned and Warners, the bell's manufacturer, and Edmund Beckett Denison, designer of the Great Clock, clashed over who was responsible.
+The first 'Big Ben' developed a four foot (1.2m) crack during testing and was condemned.
+Warners, the bell's manufacturer, and Edmund Beckett Denison, designer of the Great Clock, clashed over who was responsible for the damage.

-The second 'Big Ben' was cast by the Whitechapel Bell Foundry in east London.
+In April, the second 'Big Ben' was cast by the Whitechapel Bell Foundry in East London.
 It was transported to New Palace Yard on a carriage drawn by 16 white horses and raised to the belfry.

-The Great Clock first started keeping time in May and in July Big Ben first struck time with the Great Clock.
-Later in the year, Big Ben was found to be fractured in two places.
-While a solution was sought, Big Ben remained silent with the largest quarter bell struck the hour
+The Great Clock started ticking on 31 May and the Great Bell's strikes were heard for the first time on 11 July.
+Later that year, Big Ben was found to be fractured in two places.
+While a solution was sought, Big Ben remained silent with the largest quarter bell striking the hourly chime.

 Big Ben's strikes broadcast internationally for the first time by the Empire Service (later the World Service) as part of King George V's Christmas broadcast.

-From this date until April 1945, the clock dials were unlit to comply with blackout regulations during the Second World War
+From this date until April 1945, the clock dials remained in darkness to comply with blackout regulations during the Second World War.

-In the middle of the night on the 10 August, a mechanical failure caused serious damage to the Great Clock.
-The pendulum weights fell out of control down the shaft and the clock mechanism exploded.
+In the middle of the night on the 5 August, a mechanical failure caused serious damage to the Great Clock.
+The pendulum weights spiralled out of control down the weight shaft and the clock mechanism exploded.
 Big Ben was silenced for nearly nine months.
 The repairs were completed in time for the bells to ring out to mark the occasion of Queen Elizabeth II's Silver Jubilee visit to Westminster Hall in May 1977.

-Big Ben and the quarter bells were silenced from 11 August to 1 October while the Great Clock underwent essential maintenance work for seven weeks
+Big Ben and the quarter bells were silenced from 11 August to 1 October while the Great Clock underwent essential maintenance work.